cynthiayou/image-app/README.md

   npm run dev
 ```

-# For database (MySql) configuration, please edit the file at /server/util/database.js
+###For database configuration, please refer to the file at /server/config/config.js